-In assessing against the criteria above, the Fellowships Advisory Commitee will also consider the
+In assessing against the criteria above, the Fellowships Advisory Committee will also consider:

-- demonstrated need to make extensive use of, and requiring onsite access to, the National Library's collections.
+- the demonstrated need to make extensive use of, and requiring onsite access to, the National Library's collections.
 Please note that collection items that have been digitised and are available online will generally not meet this criteria

 Members of the Fellowships Advisory Committee include representatives from the learned Academies, relevant peak bodies, and the Director-General of the National Library.

-Results of the selection process will be publically announced by early October 2021.
+Results of the selection process will be publically announced by November 2022.
 Successful applicants will receive a Letter of Offer and have their names published on the Library’s website.
-Unsuccessful applicants will be notified by email and may request feedback by contacting firstname.lastname@example.org
+Unsuccessful applicants will be notified by email and may request feedback by contacting email@example.com

 What is expected of a Summer Scholar?

-Funding is paid directly to the individual in week 1 of their residency.
+Funding is paid directly to the individual in weeks 1 and 3 of their residency.
 As this support may have tax implications, it is recommended Scholars seek professional financial advice